 Well, some organizations will say - that is not our concern.
-If you don’t have the time and the money we cannot help you.
-That is not our approach.
-One can join IKI on line, receive the clips and purchase the DVD’s, and train at one’s own pace.
+If you don’t have the time and the money, we cannot help you.
+However, that is not our approach.
+One can join IKI online, receive the clips and purchase the DVDs, and train at one’s own pace.
 Perhaps add a seminar or a few private lessons now and then.
 You will grow into an instructor in due time; train and pay as you go.
 It need not make you broke to become a certified Krav instructor.

 How can it be, they ask, that we deal in hundreds of dollars while others deal in thousands?
 How can it be that we don’t have a staff of lawyers ready with documents to sign and hidden fees to pay?

-All I can say is if you want to spend lots of money on private training you can.
-I don’t work for free, I don’t know many who do.
-But if you want to join our organization and receive top training, it need not cost a fortune.
-In fact it is indeed very affordable.
+If you want to join our organization and receive top training, it need not cost a fortune.
+In fact, it is indeed very affordable.
 I believe in offering a fair price, I do not want to take advantage of anyone.
-There is an old say, “Buyer beware“, there is always someone out there eager to take your money.
+There is an old say, “Buyer beware “, there is always someone out there eager to take your money.
 There is another saying, “A fool and his money are soon parted.”

 Over the years I have learned that one must be careful in dealing with others, one must keep an eye out for scoundrels and crooks.
 Thankfully, however, I have also learned that there are many wonderful people out there, those who will not deceive you or take advantage of you, those who do good for the sake of goodness, those who help a stranger in need .

-For several years now I have traveled all over the USA and Canada and parts of Europe.
+For several years now I have traveled all over the USA, Canada and Europe.
 I can honestly say that without the kindness and generosity of total strangers I would have been stuck forever in airports, lost in the maze of endless highways and stranded in train stations in the middle of the night.

 Yes, the world is a good place after all, a place where a man will help his fellow man for no reason other than “that’s the right thing to do”, a place where a stranger will pay your bus fare or grab your bag and help you carry it up a flight of stairs, a place where a man will say “God bless you brother” and mean it from the depths of his heart.
 I know this because I have experienced all this first hand, I have seen the spark of God in men and women.
 For me it is a constant reminder, a still small voice that says, “Believe there is goodness in this world”.